tangowithcode/tango_with_django_2/manuscript/chapter14-bing.md

 The search API that we will be using will be *Microsoft's Bing Search API*.
 However, you could just as readily use any available search API, such as those provided by [Webhose](https://webhose.io/) or [Yandex](https://yandex.com/support/search/robots/search-api.html).

 To use the Bing Search API, we will need to write a [wrapper](https://en.wikipedia.org/wiki/Adapter_pattern), which enables us to send a query and obtain the results from Bing's API -- all the while returning results to us in a convenient format that we can readily use in our code.
-However, before we can do so, we first need to set up a Microsoft Azure account to use the Bing Search API.
+However, before we can do so, we first need to set up a Microsoft Azure account to be able to make use of the Bing Search API.

 ## The Bing Search API
 The [Bing Search API](https://docs.microsoft.com/en-gb/rest/api/cognitiveservices/bing-web-api-v7-reference) provides you with the ability to embed search results from the Bing search engine within your own applications.
 Through a straightforward interface, you can request results from Bing's servers to be returned in either XML or JSON.
-The data returned can then be interpreted by an XML or JSON parser, with the results then, for example, rendered as part of a template within your application.
+The data returned can then be interpreted by an XML or JSON parser, with the results then, for example, rendered as part of a template within your wider application.

 Although the Bing API can handle requests for different kinds of content, we'll be focusing on web search only for this tutorial, with JSON-formatted responses.
 To use the Bing Search API, you will need to sign up for an *API key*.
 The key currently provides subscribers with access to 3000 queries per month, which should be more than enough for our experimental purposes.